cysouw/diathesis/text/c03_prepositions.md

 e.
 Er schaut mir über die Schulter.
 :::

 Prepositional phrases in German are partly governed arguments and partly non-governed adverbial phrases.
-This distinction is not overtly marked and leads to recurrent ambiguity, e.g. between *warten auf* 'to wait for' and *warten auf* 'to wait while being on top of something' [@Next].
+This distinction is not overtly marked and leads to recurrent ambiguity, e.g. between *warten auf* 'to wait for' and *warten auf* 'to wait while being on top of something' [@next].
 It is of central importance to clearly delimit governed from non-governed prepositions, as discussed extensively in  [@sec:prepositions-delimiting-governed-prepositional-phrases]).

 :::ex
 Der König wartet auf seinem alten Thron auf seinen neuen Thron.